Ardusa/chello-frontend-webapp/README.md

 - Authenticate users securely using the backend's `/login` API.
 - Store tokens for session management.

-### Manager-Employee Relations
+### Manager-Account Relations
-- Fetch and display employees assigned to a manager.
+- Fetch and display accounts assigned to a manager.
 - Visualize hierarchical relationships.

 ### Project Management